 Pension claims on divorce are always a tricky issue because pensions are not the same as any other kind of asset.
 This is because a pension cannot be fully accessed straight away, whereas all other assets usually can.
 One way of dealing with them is to split the pension in two (called ‘pension sharing’).
 However, this kind of solution has never been very popular since it was introduced over 15 years ago, partly because the person with the pension tends to have an emotional attachment to it, partly because the person without the pension wants cash (or another asset) instead of the pension, and partly because to achieve a fair split you need a report from a financial expert, which normally costs £1500-£3000 in extra fees.
 So most people resolve the pension issue by ‘offsetting’ the value of the pension against other assets in the matrimonial ‘pot’.

-For expert Divorce and Pension advice call our team of specialist divorce lawyers or complete our online enquiry form.
+For expert help with your Divorce and Pension call our team of specialist divorce lawyers or complete our online enquiry form.

 Comparing the Values of Pensions